koepalex/Crow-s-Nest-MQTT/doc/prompt_plan.md

 Develop two additional modules:
 1. A command parser that:
    - Processes colon-prefixed commands (e.g., :connect, :disconnect, :export, :diagnostic, etc.).
-   - Performs fuzzy matching for searches when the colon is not used.
+   - Supports fuzzy matching for non-command search queries.
-   - Returns appropriate responses or triggers actions.
+   - Triggers appropriate actions or returns command responses.

 2. An interactive JSON view:
-   - Parses JSON payloads from messages.
+   - Parses JSON payloads and renders them in a tree-view.
-   - Renders a tree-view for the JSON data.
-   - Allows clicking on elements to add them to a live-updating table of last known values.
+   - Allows users to click on JSON elements to add them to a live-updating table of last known values.

-Integrate these features with the existing GUI:
+Integrate these features with the Avalonia UI:
 - Wire the command parser to the top search/command bar.
-- Make sure that JSON messages in the message details panel switch to the interactive view when applicable.
+- Ensure that when a JSON message is selected in the message details panel, the interactive JSON view is displayed.

-Add tests to simulate command input and validate JSON parsing and rendering.
+Include tests that simulate command input and verify JSON parsing and rendering.
 ```

 ---